 This document identifies and standardizes the most important and strategic contexts in the physical architecture for the management of PLMNs.
 It serves as a framework to help define a telecom management physical architecture for a planned PLMN and to adopt standards and provide products that are easy to integrate.
 The requirements identified in this document are applicable to all further development of 3GPP Telecom Management specifications as well as the development of PLMN Management products.
 This document can be seen as guidance for the development of all other technical specifications addressing the management of PLMNs, except TS 32.101.

+1.2.2.2.255 TS 32.103

+Telecommunication management; Integration Reference Point (IRP) overview and usage guide

+This document gives an overview about 3GPP's management interface capabilities and related functionality.
+It provides high-level information about IRP Framework, available IRPs as well as their relationship with each other.
+This document is intended to be a guide into the world of 3GPP management specifications, enabling also non-subject matter experts to gain an understanding about 3GPP's management solutions.

+It also provides IRP packaging suggestions, intended to guide service providers as well as equipment and solutions providers to identify and choose suitable standardized management interface capabilities.

+1.2.2.2.256 TS 32.150

+Telecommunication management; Integration Reference Point (IRP) Concept and definitions

+This document provides the overall concept for all Integration Reference Point (IRP) specifications.
+Relevant IRP overview and high-level definitions are already provided in 3GPP TS 32.101 and TS 32.102.
+IRP specifications are intended to be applicable to any management interface developed in 3GPP SA5.

-1.2.2.2.184 TS 33.102
+1.2.2.2.257 TS 33.102

 Security architecture